Scrape a Dynamic Website

 Step 1: Identify What You Need

-Before making the request, visit the target page in your browser and use DevTools (F12) to find the CSS selector of the element that contains your data.
+Before making the request, visit the target page in your browser and use DevTools (F12) to find a piece of text or element that confirms the content has loaded.
 For example:

 -H "Content-Type: application/json" \